 Sponges as Loose Parts

 My husband came home from grocery shopping the other day, and tossed me a sleeve of brightly coloured kitchen sponges, and said “I picked these up for a dollar.
-I thought you guys might be able to use them for something”.
+I thought you and the hooligans might be able to use them for something”.
 He’s such a great guy. 🙂

-My wheels started turning, thinking about all of the things we could do with them, but it was getting late in the day and there wasn’t enough time left to get all artsy-crafty so I decided to simply present them in a basket, to the hooligans, to see what they would do with them.
+My wheels started turning, thinking about all of the things we could do with them, but it was getting late in the day and there wasn’t enough time left to start a craft or to use our sponges for an art project.

-First of all, you should have heard the ooohs and ahhhhs when I placed the basket on a table in the playroom.
+First of all, you should have heard the squeals of delight and the ooohs and ahhhhs, when I placed the basket on a table in the playroom.
 You’d have thought the basket was filled with candy.